-There is actually many things to do in San Jose, Costa Rica downtown area that can easily be accomplished within a day.
-For example, a San Jose city tour will only take an hour or two and cost next to nothing.
+There are actually many things to do in San Jose, Costa Rica downtown area that can easily be accomplished within a day.
+For example, a San Jose city tour will only take an hour or two and costs next to nothing.

 1. San Jose City Tour

-In terms of a San Jose City Tour there are a couple of options.
-Various tour companies provide a paid tour which often involves a hotel/hostel pick-up, as well as transport around the city.
-If you are not feeling up to a walking tour than maybe choose a paid tour with transport included.
+In terms of a San Jose City Tour, there are a couple of options.
+Various tour companies provide a paid tour which often involves a hotel/hostel pick-up as well as transport around the city.
+If you are not feeling up to a walking tour then maybe choose a paid tour with transport included.
 However, you will be looking at around $40 USD plus tip as a minimum.

 2. Speak to the locals and feel the “Pura Vida”